Government of Koshi Province

 The Governor of the province is appointed head of the province by the President of Nepal on the recommendation of Federal cabinet for a period of five years unless freed earlier by federal government.
 The Head of Koshi Province is the Governor (Provincial Chief), and the Chief Minister holds the position of the Head of executive.
 The role of governor is largely ceremonial as the functioning of the government is managed entirely by the Chief Minister.
 The governor appoints minister and chief minister based on the articles and clauses of Constitution.

 The Koshi government maintains its capital at Biratnagar and is seated at the Koshi Provincial Government Secretariat.

 Etymology

-The province named Koshi after the largest river of Kosi river, which is the largest in the country.
-On 1st march 2023 the temporary name of the province Province No. 1 changes into Koshi Province.
+The province is named Koshi after the Kosi River, which is the largest in the country.
+On 1 March 2023 the temporary name of the province Province No. 1 changes into Koshi Province.
 The Kosi river is significantly and culturally an important river of Nepal.
-The Kosi river is called Kausika in Rigveda and Kausiki in Mahabharata.
+The Kosi River is called Kausika in Rigveda and Kausiki in Mahabharata.
 The Kosi is associated with many ancient spiritual stories.
 It is mentioned in the Bal Kand section of Valmiki Ramayana as the Kausiki who is the form assumed by Satyavati after her death.
 In Ramayana Kausiki is mentioned as younger sister of Ganga.